Beaux-Arts architecture: Characteristics

 Beaux-Arts architecture depended on sculptural decoration along conservative modern lines, employing French and Italian Baroque and Rococo formulas combined with an impressionistic finish and realism.
 In the façade shown above, Diana grasps the cornice she sits on in a natural action typical of Beaux-Arts integration of sculpture with architecture.

-Slightly overscaled details, bold sculptural supporting consoles, rich deep cornices, swags, and sculptural enrichments in the most bravura finish the client could afford gave employment to several generations of architectural modellers and carvers of Italian and Central European backgrounds.
-A sense of appropriate idiom at the craftsman level supported the design teams of the first truly modern architectural offices.
+Large amounts of detail, sculptural supporting consoles, deep cornices, swags, and sculptural enrichments in the most bravura finish the client could afford gave employment to several generations of architectural modelers and carvers of Italian and Central European backgrounds.

 Characteristics of Beaux-Arts architecture included: